 The following are common reasons for evicting a tenant:

-• Failure to pay rent.
-Non payment of rent is a serious lease agreement violation.
+Failure to pay rent.
+Non payment of rent is a serious lease or rental agreement violation.
 A tenant has an obligation to make a monthly rental payment to the landlord.
-So, if your tenant fails to make the rental payment, you can begin formal proceedings against them. immediate eviction arizona
+So, if your tenant fails to make the rental payment, you can begin formal proceedings against them.

-• Failure to maintain the unit.
+Failure to maintain the unit.
 A Landlord can evict your tenant for failing to keep their rented premises to acceptable standards, especially if their negligence is affecting the safety or health of other tenants living in the rental unit.
-These include violating acceptable building codes, willfully destroying parts of the property, and not disposing of garbage.
+These examples include when a tenant violates acceptable building codes, willfully destroying parts of the property, and not disposing of garbage.
 You can also keep the security deposit, in this case.

-• Violating the lease agreement.
-Common lease violation instances include having unauthorized pets or even lying on the rental application.
+Violating the lease or rental agreement.
+Common lease agreement violation instances include having unauthorized pets or even lying on the rental application and hence the landlord files an eviction lawsuit.

 Step#2: Posting the Eviction Notice